Williamson, New York: Prohibition never ended

-On January 16, 1920 Williamson became "dry" along with the rest of the United States when the 18th Amendment to the Constitution of the United States took effect.
+On January 16, 1920, Williamson became "dry" along with the rest of the United States when the Eighteenth Amendment to the Constitution of the United States took effect.
 Unlike the rest of the country, however, Prohibition was not completely repealed in Williamson in 1933; this didn't occur until more than six decades later, in 1996.
-While consumption of alcoholic beverages in private homes was permitted in Williamson after the 21st Amendment ended Prohibition, the sales of such beverages were illegal within the town.
+While consumption of alcoholic beverages in private homes was permitted in Williamson after the Twenty-first Amendment ended Prohibition, the sales of such beverages were illegal within the town.

 In 1996 residents of the town voted to liberalize the laws and the sales of wine coolers and beer were permitted in the town's grocery stores.
 Prior to this change, town residents purchased these beverages in neighboring towns, such as Sodus and Ontario.
 It wasn't until after the turn of the century, in 2004, that voters again loosened the regulations and allowed alcohol service in restaurants, as well as permitting winery licenses for farms and the opening of liquor stores.
 Bars and taverns were banned until 2004.
 Today, the town only bans beer sales at race tracks, outdoor athletic fields and sports stadia where admission is charged.